There are many sources of information to help you keep your child safe.

 Safety in the car

 Children must use a child seat when travelling by car until they are 12 years old or 135 centimetres tall.
 There are very few exemptions to this; find out more about child car seats and the law.
-Watch the Royal Society for the Prevention of Accidents video which explains why child car seats are needed, and how to choose and fit them.

 It is the driver's responsibility to ensure that children use the appropriate restraint when travelling in a car.
 Failure to do so could result in a fine.
 Find out more about seatbelts and the law.

 Leaving children at home alone